I have always been a mulled cider lover.

 - 2 star anise

-Combine all ingredients in a non-aluminum saucepan, and bring to a boil over medium-high heat.
-Reduce heat to medium-low, and let simmer for at least 15 minutes.
-Strain, and serve warm.
+Combine all ingredients in a non-aluminum saucepan, and bring to a simmer (not a boil — you don’t want to boil the alcohol out!) over medium-high heat.
+Reduce heat to medium-low, and let the wine simmer for at least 15 minutes or up to 3 hours.
+Strain, and serve warm with your desired garnishes.

 *You can also place the oranges, cloves, cinnamon, and star anise in a cheesecloth.
-Then simply strain and pull out the bundle when ready.
+Then simply strain and pull out the bundle when ready to serve.